District of Columbia Diminished Value Claims

-In the District of Columbia, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
-When another driver is responsible for the accident, D.C. allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+In Washington DC, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
+When another driver is responsible for the accident, DC law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+A Washington DC diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+Washington DC recognizes diminished value claims under property damage law.
+For a more detailed explanation of diminished value claims, drivers can explore our Washington DC diminished value guide.

 Save Time